Multi Currency Support

 First set the primary currency to your store’s base currency.
 Then enable exchange rates and save.

 After you save, you will see a warning that no exchange rates have been sent yet.
-This warning will disappear after a few minutes when we have determined the exchange rates used by your store.
+This warning will remain for a few hours (it can take up to 24 hours), until we have determined the exchange rates used by your store.

 At this point, we will need to reindex all of your products.
 Instructions on how to do this can be found in our Product Reindex help center article.